jgaa/VikingGTD/README.md

 There are some screenshots in the [doc](doc/) folder to give you an idea about what this app does.

+The app can be downloaded from the release menu above, or from [Google Play](https://play.google.com/store/apps/details?id=eu.lastviking.app.vgtd).

 Have fun!